Evening Tour of Vancouver

 How long do we spend at each stop?

-We spend about 20 minutes at Prospect Point and about 20 minutes at Queen Elizabeth Park.
+We spend about 20 minutes each at Stanley Park Prospect Point and Stanley Park Totem Poles.